AlexB52/retest/README.md

 The gem works as follows:

-* When a file is changed, retest will run its matching file test.
+* When a file is changed, retest will run its matching test.
-* When a test file is changed, retest will run the file test.
+* When a test files is changed, retest will run the test file.
 * When multiple matching test files are found, retest asks you to confirm the file and save the answer.
 * When a test file is not found, retest runs the last run command or throw a 404.